AKEric/skinner/README.md

     * ‘…’ : Browse to a specific file (exiting or not) to export to.
 * **Set To Bindpose:**
   * If this is checked :  Set all exported mesh & their influences to their bindpose before the export.
 For each ```dagPose``` node, if for any reason the bindpose can’t be set, there will be an error.
 If there is no ```dagPose``` node, it will be silently skipped.
-  * Usually you’d want this checked, but if you’re copying off of some worldspace pose onto some other similar worldspace pose, you’d want it unchecked.
+  * Usually you’d want this checked, since it will store out the accurate worldspace and local transforms of the joint influences, which is handy if they need rebuilt during import.
+But if you’re copying off of some worldspace pose onto some other similar worldspace pose (and don't have concerns about missing influences needing be created), you’d want it unchecked.
 * **Exporting:**
   * Export To Path : Export to the path provided above.
   * Export Temp : Export to a temp file, that can be imported via ‘Import Temp’ in the Import tab.